Boy Meets Girl (2015 TV series): Background and production

 In January 2012, All About Trans organized an event, "Trans Camp", involving people from the trans community and media, and aiming to help the media provide accurate depictions of transgender people.
 Off the back of this, the BBC ran a talent search later that year, the Trans Comedy Award, offering comedy writers up to £5000 for scripts with positive portrayals of transgender characters.
 The BBC received 320 script entries, with the winners being Boy Meets Girl (then titled Love) by Elliott Kerrigan and Nobody's Perfect by Tom Glover.

 Boy Meets Girl was created by Elliott Kerrigan, and written by Kerrigan, Simon Carlyle, and Andrew Mettam.
 It stars Rebecca Root as Judy, Harry Hepple as Leo, Denise Welch as Pam (Leo's mother).
 Also appearing are Janine Duvitski, Nigel Betts, Lizzie Roper, and Jonny Dixon.
 It is directed by Paul Walker.
 The producer is Margot Gavan Duffy, and the executive producers are Sophie Clarke-Jervoise for Tiger Aspect and Kristian Smith for the BBC.

 A pilot episode was shown at the BBC's Salford Sitcom Showcase in March 2014, and the show was commissioned after that.
 The main series acquired co-writers Simon Carlyle and Andrew Mettam, and had six 30-minute episodes (including the pilot episode with some re-shot scenes) set and recorded in Newcastle upon Tyne.

 The theme tune is "Meet Me on the Corner" by Lindisfarne.

 Reception

-After the pilot episode aired, The Independent compared Boy Meets Girl to Gavin & Stacey, an award-winning BBC comedy from 2007–2010, a comparison the BBC had said they were looking to make.
+After the pilot episode aired, The Independent compared Boy Meets Girl to the award-winning BBC comedy Gavin & Stacey, a comparison the BBC had said they were looking to make.

-On the topic of having a trans woman character played by a trans woman, Paris Lees wrote in The Guardian "About bloody time" and "It's great to see trans folk bringing authenticity to roles ...
+On the topic of having a trans woman character played by a trans woman, Paris Lees wrote in The Guardian, "About bloody time" and "It's great to see trans folk bringing authenticity to roles ...
 [Comedy] is at its best when it helps us to understand a complex and often cruel world by laughing at our own, previously unexamined, prejudices.
 I haven't seen Boy Meets Girl yet, but it has already put a smile on my face."

-Jasper Rees in the newspaper The Telegraph was rather less impressed, describing the show as "packaged in a demoralisingly traditional form of comedy".
+Jasper Rees in the newspaper The Daily Telegraph was less impressed, describing the show as "packaged in a demoralisingly traditional form of comedy".